PapenfussLab/gridss/VIRUSBreakend_Readme.md

 These can be installed manually, or the BioConda samtools and kraken2 packages can be used.

+The the generated directory (`virusbreakenddb`) contains the files used in the build process.
-The the generated file `virusbreakend.db.virusbreakenddb.tar.gz` contains the viral reference data used by VIRUSBreakend.
+The file `virusbreakend.db.virusbreakenddb.tar.gz` contains the minimal subset of the `virusbreakenddb` data required by VIRUSBreakend.

 # Running VIRUSBreakend